lukechilds/when-dom-ready/README.md

 ### whenDomReady.resume()

-There is also a little helper function that will pause the execution of a Promise chain and then resume with the last value once the DOM is ready.
+There is also a little helper function that pauses the execution of a Promise chain and then resumes it with the last value once the DOM is ready.

 This allows you to specify complex async control flow in simple readable code: